Red Dot Payment

 Red Dot Payment (RDP) is an online payment service provider headquartered in Singapore.
 The fintech company provides online payment gateway systems, payment consulting and merchant acquisition services for businesses that require the processing of online credit card transactions.

 History

-Established in 2011, Red Dot Payment (RDP) was founded by Randy Tan and is currently acting as its managing director.
+Established in 2011, Red Dot Payment (RDP) was founded by Randy Tan, who is currently acting as its managing director.
 Initially starting out in Singapore, it has expanded to other regions of Southeast Asia such as Thailand and Indonesia.

 In 2014, Red Dot Payment acquired funding from investors, GMO Global Payment Fund and Wavemaker Pacific.
 In the same year, Red Dot Payment started supporting MasterPass, enabling their merchants' payment page to be used with MasterPass.

 In 2015, Red Dot Payment became partners with Sourceguru and provided digital payments service to them.

 In 2016, Red Dot Payment secured a seven-figure funding by MDI Ventures, the venture arm of Indonesia's Telkom.